Mewski/mewski/README.md

 ### Mewski

-Hello!
-I am mainly a C++ developer who enjoys binary reverse engineering and low-level programming.
+Hi!
+I am primarily a C++ developer who enjoys binary reverse engineering and low-level programming.
+I also have a passion for web and UI design.

 #### WakaTime
 <!--START_SECTION:wakatime-->